Wounds

 How is Midwest Hyperbarics different from a hospital wound care clinic?

-We're a dedicated specialty practice, not a department within a hospital.
+We're a dedicated specialty practice that works alongside your existing care team.
 Wound care is our only focus, not one of many.
-That means more time per visit, the same provider every visit, and direct coordination with your existing care team — rather than handoffs between technicians and rotating staff.
+That means more time per visit, a small team that knows your case, and direct coordination with the providers already involved — rather than handoffs between rotating staff.

 Is hyperbaric oxygen therapy covered by insurance?